-Once you have your pumpkin stuffed and finished, the stalk base, the stalk and the curly bit of the stalk, here is how they all fit together;
+Once you have your pumpkin stuffed and finished, the stem base, the stem, and the curly bit of the stem, here is how they all fit together;

-- Stitch the stalk base to the top of the pumpkin.
+- Stitch the stem base to the top of the pumpkin.

-- Stitch the stalk to the centre of the stalk base.
+- Stitch the stem to the center of the stem base.

-- Then stitch the curly bit of the stalk to the stalk base also.
+- Then stitch the curly bit of the stem to the stem base also.